DaveY61/SurePortfolio/README.md

 >With 10 times less code to sift through, Flask can be a much **more suitable framework for those new to web development**.
 Also, the benefit of manually adding functionality and applications makes Flask an excellent practice tool for beginners. "<br>
 >*https://www.educative.io/blog/python-frameworks-flask-vs-django#differences*

-### 5.4 Implement a "Hello World" App on the Host Server
+### 5.4 Implement "Hello World" App on the Host Server
 **METHOD:** Automated by PythonAnywhere

 This next step is easy and done for you by PythonAnywhere.
 After completing the introduction tour, click the ***I want to create a web application*** option and it will walk you through the steps to create the simple WEB app.